hwgilbert16/hwgilbert16/README.md

 # Hey there! 👋

 My name is Harrison, and I'm a software engineer :hammer_and_wrench: living in the United States.
-Passionate about containerization :whale2:, open source :octocat:, and web architecture :globe_with_meridians:.
-Always seeking new skills and opportunities to contribute to new projects!

 <details>
   <summary>Assortment of tech that I have experience in :memo:</summary>